Felix WANKEL

 The form of the boat must be considered to be completely without

-boat configuration during travel upon the slide strips must be
+this boat configuration during travel upon the slide strips must

-considered to be located completely outside of the water.
-There is
+be considered to be located completely outside of the water.

-plow through greater waves in a frontal manner because minimum
+more suitable to plow through greater waves in a frontal manner

-resistance would be offered thereby as to greater lateral
+because minimum resistance would be offered thereby as to

-attacking waves and steep seas.
-Such a boat would be seaworthy
+greater lateral attacking waves and steep seas.
+Such a boat

 The slide surfaces described by U.S. Pat.
 No. 1,630,623-Ludasy